 The document was presented by Joon Kui Ahn from LGE.

-UE with DC capability should be able to transmit PUCCH/PUSCH simultaneously between MCG and SCG.
+UE with DC capability is able to transmit PUCCH/PUSCH simultaneously between MCG and SCG.

 This should be a baseband capability implicitly tied to DC capability and may not need any separate baseband capability signaling